 Knowing When To Pause Or Stop

-This section is for people who started trying to improve erections and ended up dealing with new issues — increased anxiety, loss of sensitivity, pain, or more confusion than before.
+This section is for people who started trying to improve sexual function and ended up dealing with new issues: increased anxiety, loss of sensitivity, pain, more self-monitoring, or more confusion than before.

-When erectile problems don’t improve, it’s natural to keep adjusting, adding, or pushing harder.
+When something doesn’t improve, it’s natural to keep adjusting, adding, or pushing harder.
 But in this area, more effort doesn’t automatically mean better results.
 In many cases, it makes it harder to tell what’s actually helping and what’s making things worse.
-Sometimes the smartest move isn’t another tweak — it’s doing less for a while.
+Sometimes the smartest move isn’t another tweak, it’s doing less for a while.

 This section focuses on common signs that a pause is warranted, and why stepping back can protect long-term progress rather than derail it.